 CCBHCs shall provide for controlled access to and maintenance of records.

 CCBHCs shall ensure accessibility for persons with disabilities to program and bathroom facilities.
-Programs shall adjust service environments, as needed, for recipients who are vision impaired, Deaf or otherwise disabled.
+Programs shall adjust service environments, as needed, for recipients who are vision impaired, deaf or otherwise disabled.

 CCBHCs shall have sufficient and appropriate furnishings maintained in good condition and appropriate program related equipment and material for the population served.

 CCBHC space shall be sufficient to provide safety, and to allow for a reasonable degree of privacy consistent with the effective delivery of services.
-CCBHC space may be shared with other programs, pursuant to a plan approved by the Office(s).
+CCBHC space may be shared with other programs, pursuant to a plan approved by OMH and OASAS.
 Non- program space may be shared with other programs without such approval.

 There should be sufficient separation and supervision of various treatment groups and waiting areas, including adults and children or youth, to ensure the safety of the population receiving CCBHC services.